Kripal-pv/allscan/README.md

 ---

-## Features
+### Scan Behavior

+ALL SCAN uses **Nmap as its backend**, but unlike manual Nmap usage, it does **not require separate scan flags** such as `-sS`, `-sV`, `-sC`, or `-O`.

+ALL SCAN performs a **single, unified scan** that automatically includes:
+- Host discovery handling
-- Single IP & IP range scanning
+- Port scanning
 - Service and version detection
-- Default NSE scripts
+- Default NSE script scanning
 - OS detection

-- Open ports summary
-- Insecure service detection
-- Automatic report generation
+This design simplifies scanning by providing **one complete scan in a single execution**, without requiring users to remember or manage individual Nmap options.

 ---